awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/spot_interruption_fis.md

 Notice how two minutes around after the job started, three executors were removed (each executor is a Spot instance).
 If your job runs long enough then you can see new executors being launched to catch-up on completing the job.
 In this example the job took around eight minutes to finish.
 If you don't see executors being added, you could re-launch the Spark job and start the FIS experiment as soon as the spark job starts.

-#### Script to Run the whole Experiment
+{{%expand "QUESTION: As a result of Spot interruptions you might see different results.
+For example, all stages of your Spark jobs passed without any error, or a single stage was failed and then re-tried.
+Do you know why this happens and what actions are taken by EMR on the instances that were interrupted?
+Click to expand the answer." %}}

+#### Actions for decommissioned nodes
+When a Spot Instance is interrupted, no new tasks get scheduled, and the active containers become idle (or the timeout expires), the node gets decommissioned.
+When the Spark driver receives the decommissioned signal, it can take the following additional actions to start the recovery process sooner rather than waiting for a fetch failure to occur:

+* All of the shuffle outputs on the decommissioned node are unregistered, thus marking them as unavailable.
+Amazon EMR enables this by default with the setting spark.resourceManager.cleanupExpiredHost set to true.
+This has the following advantages:

+    * **If a single node is decommissioned during map stage**: lost shuffle is recomputed elsewhere before proceeding to the next Stage.
+Faster recovery as shuffle blocks computed during the map stage instead failures during shuffle stage.

+    * **If a single node is decommissioned during shuffle stage**: target executors immediately sends the fetch failure to the driver instead of multiple retrying fetch the lost shuffle block.
+The driver then immediately fails the stage and starts recomputing the lost shuffle output.
+Reduces the time spent trying to fetch shuffle blocks from lost nodes.

+    * **If multiple nodes are decommissioned  during any stage**: Spark schedules the first re-attempt to compute the missing blocks, it notices all of the missing blocks from decommissioned nodes and recovers in a single attempt.
+This speeds up the recovery process significantly over the open-source Spark implementation.

+When a stage fails because of fetch failures from a node being decommissioned, by default, Amazon EMR does not count the stage failure toward the maximum number of failures allowed for a stage by the setting spark.stage.attempt.ignoreOnDecommissionFetchFailure set to true.
+This prevents a job from failing if a stage fails multiple times because of node failures due to Spot Instance termination.
+{{% /expand%}}

+{{%expand "If you want to run the Spot interruptions experiment again using a script, then expand this section." %}}

-If you'd like to run the Spot experiment again, here's a script that groups all the above commands to run them all at once.
+Below is a script that groups all the above commands to run them all at once.
 After running this script, you should be able to see the Spark job timeline in the **Spark History Server** page.
 You can tweak the sleep time to interrupt instances in the middle of the Spark job execution.

 ```
 cat <<'EOF' > spotexperiment.sh